bwire/aws-shop-backend/README.md

-This is the aws-shop-backend multirepository for:
+This is the aws-shop-backend monorepository for:

 [Rolling-Scopes aws course](https://github.com/rolling-scopes-school/aws)